sheffield-bioinformatics-core/data-formatting/slides.md

 - Look at the file `patient-data.txt`
     + a simulated, but representative, example of ***bad data***
-    + discuss with your neighbours
+    + discuss with your neighbours (5 minutes)
-- The next step is to look at how to clean the data with Open Refine
+- The next step is to look at how to clean the data with *Open Refine*

----

 ---